A Customer‑First Operations Model Enables Personalization At Scale

 Scaling Personalization Efforts

 Once you've evaluated these considerations and selected your operating structure, it’s time to scale.
-Scaling for complex organizations requires a strategic approach to change management, starting with guiding business principles and cascading enterprise objectives.
-It is also essential to evangelize success by sharing incremental progress, creating opportunities for knowledge sharing, and developing organizational ways of working that inspire.
+Scaling for healthcare organizations requires a strategic approach to change management, starting with guiding business principles and cascading enterprise objectives.
+It is also essential to evangelize success by sharing incremental progress, creating opportunities for knowledge sharing and data storytelling, and developing organizational ways of working that inspire.
+Proving value by showing momentum is one way to grow the business case for change.
 Finally, it is crucial to iterate and grow, revisiting the roadmap and growth strategies and evaluating if the path being taken fits the organization's needs.

 A great example of this approach in action at CVS Health, which partnered with Bounteous on a cross-enterprise co-innovation initiative to achieve quick wins, leverage marketing technology tools across teams, and develop a technology vision to bring to life with various teams.
 By taking a customer-centric approach to personalizing messaging and experiences and optimizing ways of working, CVS Health is building a foundation for long-term success in meeting its customers' needs.

 Optimizing ways of working that put the customer first requires a culture of collaboration, a strategic framework, and a commitment to continuous improvement.
-By addressing key considerations and adopting a strategic approach to change management, your organization can achieve success in personalizing at scale and delivering value to your customers.
+By addressing key considerations and adopting a strategic approach to change management, healthcare organizations can achieve success in personalizing at scale and delivering value to patients and members.